kwur/new-kwur-site/_posts/2015-04-09-interview-with-show-me-15-4815.md

   </p>

   <p style="line-height: 20.7999992370605px;">
     On April 15, students, low wage workers, and community supporters in 190 cities and 40 countries are standing together to demand $15 and a union.
 Many students have to work low wage service jobs after graduating and we all deserve a living wage and a respect on the job.
 Stand with the Fight for 15 on 4/15.
 Meet at the Brookings Arch at 4:30 or come to the World's Fair Pavilion in Forest Park for our BBQ from 12-4.
 Rides to the BBQ will leave from Brookings once an hour from 12:15 to 3:15.
-Call 314 917 1149 or visit&nbsp;<a href="http://www.april15.org">april15.org</a>&nbsp;for more information.
+Call 314 917 1149 or visit <a href="http://www.april15.org">april15.org</a> for more information.
   </p>
 </div>